reactjs/react.dev/beta/src/content/learn/rendering-lists.md

 A very attentive reader might notice that with two `filter` calls, we check each person's profession twice.
 Checking a property is very fast, so in this example it's fine.
 If your logic was more expensive than that, you could replace the `filter` calls with a loop that manually constructs the arrays and checks each person once.

 In fact, if `people` never change, you could move this code out of your component.
-From React's perspective, all that matters if that you give it an array of JSX nodes in the end.
+From React's perspective, all that matters is that you give it an array of JSX nodes in the end.
 It doesn't care how you produce that array:

 <Sandpack>